petr-kalinin/progtexts2/python_basics_en/0_quick_start.rst

 which does not look like an instruction at all, but rather an equation that has no solutions.
 Therefore, say "assign", not "equal".

-There are also a number of useful instructions that combine arithmetic operation and assignment (they're called augmented assignment operators).
+There are also some useful instructions that combine arithmetic operation and assignment (they're called augmented assignment operators).
 For example, ``a += 10`` stands for ``a = a + 10`` ("increase ``a`` by 10").
 You can do the same